Course Descriptions

 Math Department Guidelines/Requirements:

 - To graduate from CAJ, you need two years of math.
+From the class of 2029, three years will be required.

 - To go to university after you graduate, most of you will need four years of math; some of you will need specific math courses.
 It will depend on the university and the program of study you choose.
 Please talk to your Academic Counselor for assistance to determine your sequence of math classes.